 Residential exterior cleaning and roof cleaning have been a service provided by contractors for many decades now.
 Though there are many exterior cleaning companies out there to choose from, careful research should be done to ensure you hire a true professional.
 In most states and municipalities, exterior cleaning requires no special licensing.
 In fact, in most areas of the country, a minimum $30.00 occupational/business license is the only requirement to be in business.
 In many cases, exterior cleaning contractors have no liability insurance, no workers compensation insurance and are operating the business from personal vehicles with no business insurance bound to them.
 Because of little or no regulation, coupled with an ease of starting the business, one can find people from all walks of life operating exterior cleaning companies.

 Exterior and roof cleaning, as a business, is a great way for recently unemployed and corporate castoffs to start a business and afford themselves an awesome opportunity to support their families.
 We have seen this trend in down economies and that is what the American Dream is all about.
 However, there is another element that is drawn to this, the unemployable.
-From people that just cannot work with anyone else, to those who cannot drive company vehicles due to DWI convictions or revoked driver’s licenses, and as disturbing as it is, convicted felons like sex offenders.
+From people that just cannot work with anyone else to those who cannot drive company vehicles due to DWI convictions or revoked driver’s licenses, and as disturbing as it is, convicted felons like sex offenders.
 In fact, the home services industry is riddled with the unemployable.
-Many news stations have profiled this problem amidst thefts, vandalism and even home invasions and rape.
+Many news stations have profiled this problem amidst thefts, vandalism, and even home invasions and rape.
 Some contractors hire employees without documenting the employee or checking their background, paying them under the table.

 Exterior and roof cleaning is also a dangerous trade.
 Every year several people fall from roofs or ladders and die.
 Roof cleaning is arguably the most dangerous service that is provided on your home.
 In the roof cleaning industry, injuries are common due to the unregulated nature of the service.
 In fact, most roof cleaning companies gross less than $150,000.00 a year and are not required to adhere to common laws and regulatory agencies.
 Companies that make less than $250,000.00 per year are not required to adhere to federal wage and hour standards and do not have to pay their employees overtime.
 In fact, safety is a real concern because companies who make less than $250,000.00 a year are not governed by O.S.H.A. as well.
-Companies that have 3 or less employees do not have to have workers compensation insurance in many states.
+Companies that have 3 or fewer employees do not have to have workers compensation insurance in many states.
 Most of these small contractors fly under the radar of compliance and when an accident happens, you the homeowner are left holding the bill.

 Workers comp is an important insurance that many states require for protecting employees in the event of a worksite injury.
 It covers the employee’s medical bills, lost time from work as well as education and/or retraining in the event the injury leaves them unable to perform their vocation.
 It is a costly insurance that protects not only the insured company but the property owner from accident liability as well.
-Some states allow a common loop hole to complying with this insurance requirement.
+Some states allow a common loophole to comply with this insurance requirement.
 This is called a workers comp exemption.
 Smaller companies are permitted to purchase a minimum workers compensation policy then exempt as many as 3 employees from the policy.
-These employees payroll is exempt and therefore they are not covered by that workers comp policy.
+These employees payroll is exempt and therefore they are not covered by that worker’s comp policy.
 This is a common practice for companies trying to garnish commercial projects that require workers comp insurance.
-However, in many cases the person who comes out to perform the roof cleaning may be one of the exempted employees.
+However, in many cases, the person who comes out to perform the roof cleaning may be one of the exempted employees.
 In this situation, the person who is cleaning your property may not be covered

 by workers comp insurance.